 Read Irek Bialek’s memorial words here.

 Read Dorthe Jørgensen’s text for a literary bench placed in front of the Langenæs Church in Aarhus here.

 Why limit oneself to just one thing?
 Why allow one’s mind to be enslaved by the one-dimensionality of modern specialization?
-Dorthe Jørgensen is a Danish writer, philosopher, theologian, historian of ideas, and literary scholar, who holds a position as professor of philosophy and history of ideas at Aarhus University, Denmark.
-Read more about Dorthe Jørgensen in Biography and Profile.
+Dorthe Jørgensen is a Danish philosophy professor, writer, theologian, literary historian, and historian of ideas who lives and works in Aarhus, Denmark.
+Read more about her in Biography and Profile.

 Reality is multidimensional, says Dorthe Jørgensen.
-There is a surplus of meaning if only we seize the moment when the sun splits the clouds, or the door is left ajar.
-This is world poetry; it is what opens the mind and gives food for thought.
+There is a surplus of meaning if only we seize the moment when the sun splits the clouds or the door is left ajar.
+That is world poetry; it is what opens the mind and gives food for thought.
 Based on philosophical aesthetics and hermeneutic phenomenology, Dorthe Jørgensen has developed a philosophy about this experiential dimension of the world, a philosophy entitled the metaphysics of experience.
 Read about it in Philosophy.